 Safe Island Task Force Reports to Property Owners

-Proactive monitoring of social media including the Offical Put-in-Bay Facebook Page allowed officials to know that the golf carts were not all sold out.
+Proactive monitoring of social media, including the Official Put-in-Bay Facebook Page allowed officials to know that the golf carts were not all sold out.
 The Miller Ferry requirement that tour busses preregister to assist traffic flow permitted security officers to appear in force when necessary.
-Brad thought his work was now ever but he thinks we all need to keep the Safe Island Task Force going and to promote the “One Island, One Voice” message to advertisers through the Put-in-Bay Visitors & Convention Bureau Website.
+Brad thought his work was now ever, but he thinks we all need to keep the Safe Island Task Force going and to promote the “One Island, One Voice” message to advertisers through the Put-in-Bay Visitors & Convention Bureau Website.
 The SITF has produced a 60-page report to assist with future evaluations.

-The next meeting of the PIBPOA, one week later than normal on Saturday, September 28th, will focus on the future.
-Members will elect new board members of the PIBPOA, candidates for public office will be invited to answer questions and members will be asked about their priorities for 2020
+The next meeting of the PIBPOA, one week later than usual on Saturday, September 28th, will focus on the future.
+Members will elect new board members of the PIBPOA, candidates for public office will be invited to answer questions, and members will be asked about their priorities for 2020